"Empathy is about finding echoes of another person in yourself."

 The Feel of Empathy

-When empathy is present, there's a particular quality to your experience.
-You sense what another person is feeling—not as an idea, but as a felt reality.
-Their sadness touches something in you.
-Their joy resonates and lights something inside you as well.
+When empathy is present, we sense what another feels—not as an idea, but as felt reality.
+Their sadness touches something in us.
+Their joy resonates and lights something inside us.

-This participation has a quality of openness.
-You're not defended against their experience.
-You let it in.
-At the same time, you remain yourself—you don't lose your center or become overwhelmed.
-There’s a subtle trust in your own ability to return to your own feelings after sharing the emotional space.
+There is an openness in this.
+We're not defended against their experience.
+We let it in while remaining ourselves.
+We don't lose our center or become overwhelmed.
+We trust our ability to return to our own feelings after sharing the emotional space.

-Empathy also brings a quality of understanding.
-When you truly feel with someone, you understand them in a way that analysis never provides.
-This insight often feels immediate, as if you have entered their reality for a moment.
+Empathy also brings understanding.
+When we truly feel with someone, we understand them in ways analysis never provides.
+This insight feels immediate, as if we've entered their reality for a moment.

 Empathy and Boundaries

 Mature empathy includes boundaries.
-You can feel with others without taking on their emotions as your own.
+We feel with others without taking on their emotions as our own.

-This is the difference between empathy and enmeshment.
-In enmeshment, you lose yourself in the other person's experience.
-In empathy, you remain yourself while also being with them.
+This separates empathy from enmeshment.
+In enmeshment, we lose ourselves in another's experience.
+In empathy, we remain ourselves while being with them.

-Boundaries also protect your capacity to help.
-If you absorb everyone's pain, you quickly become depleted.
-Healthy boundaries let you be present for others without sacrificing your own stability or well-being.
+Boundaries protect our capacity to help.
+If we absorb everyone's pain, we quickly become depleted.
+Healthy boundaries let us be present without sacrificing our stability.

 The Shadows of Empathy